carliousgarza/Phyllotaxis/README.md

-# PhyllotaxisPhyllotaxis implemented in processing
+# Phyllotaxis implemented in processing

 Phyllotaxis
 ---